Intergas gateway

 Rooms

 Any room thermostats (there can be 0, 1 or 2) are represented as Climate devices.
-They will report the thermostat’s temperature (setpoint, target temperature) and current_temperature and the setpoint can be changed.
+They will report the thermostat’s target temperature and current_temperature and the target temperature can be changed.
+This is similar to changing the target temperature override using the Comfort Touch App that comes with the thermostat/gateway.
+Note that any override will be reset when a new set point is reached on the thermostat’s schedule.

 Configuration